 Mary Lees was a beloved student advisor and mentor until she died of cancer in June, 1986.
 Before her death, she negotiated the establishment of this scholarship in her name to assist nontraditional female students returning to college.

 - Must be a graduate student majoring in rural sociology or an undergraduate student majoring in agriculture and society (A&S).

 - Undergraduate student majoring in agricultural and rural policy studies (Ag Policy), criminal justice or sociology.

 - Demonstrates academic achievement and professional promise.

 - Involvement in social justice efforts through volunteer, professional, and/or educational experiences.

-- Recipients shall be majoring in criminal justice in the Department of Sociology.
+- Recipients shall be majoring in criminal justice in the Department of Sociology and Criminal Justice.